jazzabeanie/learning_music/README.md

 Watch prompts from another pane with `tail -f /tmp/notes.log`.

+## Superseded tools

-The shell scripts below still work and will be removed once practice.py is proven.
+Everything below predates `practice.py` and has been superseded by it.
+The shell/awk scripts still work and are kept for reference, but will be removed once `practice.py` is fully proven.

-## How to use
+### How to use

 - Run, or play [the video](https://www.youtube.com/watch?v=O_uywf68d1E).
 - It will say the note and string number, find it on your guitar and play it
 - The note is played so you can check if you got it right
 - play with parameter or change video speed as required

-## Random note generator
+### Random note generator

 This was made to randomise the exercises in this video: https://www.youtube.com/watch?v=PJddQ6Q0UDo